european network for the study of adrenal tumors

 The ENS@T awards are bestowed every year to the Best Scientific Works in the field of adrenal tumours that have been accepted for publication in the preceding calendar year, for the Best Oral Presentations and for the Best Poster Presentations at the yearly ENS@T meetings.
 Please see below for actual award applications possibilities and for a list of past award winners.

-This year we have several awards corresponding to the four working groups of ENS@T: ACC, NAPACA, APA and PPGL.
+This year the applications are open for the ENSAT scientific awards corresponding to the four established working groups of ENS@T: ACC, APA, NAPACA and PPGL.

-For the ENSAT scientific awards there are for each working group 2 awards (so 8 in total) endowed with each 1000 €
+For the ENSAT scientific awards there are for each working group 2 awards, one for a clinical paper and one for a basic science paper (so 8 in total), endowed with each 1000 €

-- a short cover letter in which the candidate is stating for which of the four main categories (ACC, APA, NAPACA and PPGL) she or he is applying and elaborates what her/his paper brings new to the field
+1 - a short cover letter (250 words max) in which the candidate is stating for which of the four main categories (ACC, APA, NAPACA and PPGL) and if for the clinical or basic science award she or he is applying and elaborates what her/his paper brings new to the field

-- a signed statement by the applicant(s) that all other collaborators (if applicable) have been informed and agreed with the authors’ application
+3 - a signed statement by the applicant(s) that all the other co-authors have been informed and agreed with the authors’ application

-all together as a single PDF files to ensatweb@gmail.com
+all together AS A SINGLE PDF file to ensatweb@gmail.com

 The rules for submission are:

-- Applicants have to be active members of ENSAT (associated or full members with their membership paid)
+- Applicants have to be active members of ENSAT (associated or full members with their membership paid up to date)

 - Research has to be carried out primarily in Europe.
 The scientific work has to be accepted for publication in a peer-reviewed journal prior to submission.
-Publication should not have taken place longer than one year before application date.
+Publication should not have taken place longer than one year before application date (see above).
 Only original research publications (NO reviews) are allowed.

 - Applicants should be within 15 years of receipt of their doctoral title (PhD or MD) at the time of application.
-PhD or MD students are also eligible to apply.
-No more than two applicants are allowed per application.
+PhD or MD students are also eligible and encouraged to apply.
+No more than two applicants are allowed per paper.
 Collaborators (e.g. co-authors of a manuscript) not applying for the award must have provided the applicants with their consent before the application (see above).

-The winners will be informed by the end of September and the prize certificates will be handed over during a special session of the 2023 ENSAT Meeting in Dubrovnik, Croatia.
+The winners will be divulged and the prize certificates will be handed over during a special session of the 2024 ENSAT Meeting in Palma de Mallorca, Spain (so the candidates have to be present at the meeting to receive the award).

 We are looking forward to your applications!